bitovi/academy/src/angular/1-why-angular/why-angular.md

 Up until Angular 16, Angular's build process used Webpack.
 Webpack is a module bundler that also handles transforming resources, like Less or Typescript.

-Starting on Angular 17, to keep up with latest technology and for its improved build times, Angular switched to ESBuild by default.
+Starting on Angular 17, to keep up with latest technology and for its improved build times, Angular switched to esbuild by default.

 ### 4. Google-Backed and Supported Product